 Last year, Global Tel Link or GTL made $21 million from inmate phone calls.
 It pays the state at least $15 million a year for the contract.

 State prison officials say they use that money to pay for educational classes, addiction recovery services and inmate payroll.

 Prison deputy director Annette Chambers-Smith says they need the money.

 “Without any additional general revenue dollars we would have to stop doing something else we’re doing.
 And I have to say, I’ve seen our whole budget, and I don’t think there’s a whole lot we’re doing that’s optional,” Chambers-Smith said.

-Many states prison systems collect hefty commissions from private phone companies which drive up rates.
+Many state prison systems collect hefty commissions from private phone companies which drive up rates.

 Rhode Island stopped collecting commissions a few years ago after State Rep. Edith Ajello heard from a nun working in the prisons.

 “This Sister of Mercy was very concerned about the surcharge that was on the phone calls making it really unaffordable for families really struggling to get by to maintain that relationship with their loved one,” Ajello said.